 Annaly Capital’s liabilities

 Annaly Capital Management (NLY) and most other mortgage REITs tend to lever their portfolios with repurchase agreements.
-On the liability side, Annaly Capital’s repurchase agreements decreased from $60.5 billion to $57.5 billion in 1Q15.
+On the liability side, Annaly Capital’s repurchase agreements decreased from $71.4 billion to $60.5 billion in 1Q15.
 The average days to maturity on its repossessions increased from 141 to 149.
 The average rate on repurchase agreements increased from 61 basis points to 70 basis points.

 Annaly Capital (NLY) and American Capital Agency (AGNC) both benefited from the Fed’s continued support of asset prices.
 Even though QE (quantitative easing) officially ended during the quarter, the Fed is still reinvesting interest and principal payments in the mortgage-backed securities (or MBS) market.
 This is largely through the TBA (to-be-announced) market, which is primarily agency 30-year fixed-rate mortgage-backed securities.